Skip to main content

 Modern Growth Engine with Sports City prestige

 Frisco continues to be the dynamic growth engine of North Texas, marketing itself as 'Sports City USA.'
 This modern city has tripled its housing stock since 2005 and experienced a 142% explosion in multifamily units, cementing its position as one of the most exciting places to live in DFW.
 Home to the Dallas Cowboys headquarters at The Star, the newly relocated PGA of America headquarters, and the upcoming Universal Kids Resort (opening 2026), Frisco offers a dynamic lifestyle with cutting-edge amenities and excellent Frisco ISD schools.
-However, 2026 has brought a notable cooling trend as the sheer volume of high-end inventory catches up with buyer demand.
-The median home value stands at $651,683, reflecting a 4.7% decrease year-over-year.
-With inventory surging to 875 active listings and days on market climbing to 64 days, the era of 'sight-unseen' offers is definitively over.
-This shift has created a genuine buyer's market in a city that historically favored sellers, offering negotiating leverage and time for proper due diligence that was impossible during the frenzied years of 2020-2023.
+After the cooling that began in 2025, the 2026 market has settled into more balanced territory.
+The median sale price is around $690,000, roughly flat year-over-year, while inventory has kept growing.
+Buyers now have real negotiating leverage and time for proper due diligence that was impossible during the frenzied years of 2020-2023, a clear shift in a city that long favored sellers.

 Median Home Price